pqvst/cafeandcowork/data/taipei/nest.md

   - food.jpg
 ---

 A good cafe if you're looking to work/study and also have some lunch.
-Good food and drink selection.
+The atmosphere feels very relaxing and homey with soft music playing in the background.
+There's a good choice of both drinks and food.
 I tried the Japanese curry rice, which was really tasty.
-The atmosphere feels very relaxing and personal and there's soft music playing in the background.
-The cafe is small and it filled up in the afternoon, so arrive early if you want a good seat.
+The cafe is small and it filled up in the afternoon, so it's good to arrive early!